Thermal waters used in the Termy Mszczonów complex are rich in ...czytaj więcej

 -The Blaszyński hut

-- crocuses that appear as soon as the snow cover subsides
+-crocuses that appear as soon as the snow cover gives way

--The Chapel of John the Baptist, located in the place where a small chapel built earlier by the highlanders stood, and for the purposes of the film shot here "Janosik", expanded.
+-The Chapel of John the Baptist, located in the place where a small chapel previously stood, built by highlanders, and for the film entitled "Janosik", expanded.

 -The PTTK shelter on the Chochołowska Glade is the largest hostel on the Polish side of the Tatra Mountains, with 121 beds.

-- hydroelectric power plant on Chochołowski Potok, which also produces electricity for the shelter.
+- a hydroelectric power plant on Chochołowski Potok, which also produces electricity for the shelter.